-Does a rule allowing decompilation and reverse engineering of computer software represent good policy?
+7. Does a rule allowing compilation and reverse engineering of computer software represent good policy?
 Professors Pamela Samuelson and Suzanne Scotchmer argue that licensing can be beneficial because it enables innovators to recoup their research and development costs, and that reducing a second comer's costs of entry too far may harm innovation.
-They note, however that reverse engineering also costs money, and that the expense of reverse engineering can be a factor influencing a company's decision whether to take a license instead.
-Pamela Samuelson & Suzanne Scotchmer, The and Economics Reverse Law of Engineering, 111 Yale L.J.
+They note, however that reverse engineering also costs money, and that the expense of reverse engineering can be a factor influencing a company's whether to take a license instead.
+Pamela Samuelson & Suzanne Scotchmer, The and Economics of Reverse Engineering, 111 Yale L.J.
 1575 (2002).